Power of Attorney kit (VIC)

 Why do I need an Enduring Power of Attorney?

-If there is no Enduring Power of Attorney in place, a guardianship order may need to be made to control a person's affairs.
-For most people, it's preferable to have the choice about who will act on their behalf, rather than allow that decision to be made by a Court, where the person has little say and no control over the process.
+If there is no Enduring Power of Attorney in place, an order from VCAT may be made to control a person's affairs.
+For most people, it's preferable to have the choice about who will act on their behalf, rather than allow that decision to be made by a court or tribunal, where the person has little say and no control over the process.
 A valid POA will help you to appoint a person that you trust to handle your affairs, instead of giving that power to the Courts.

 Does a POA have to be witnessed?